Hyperelliptic Schottky Problem and Stable Modular Forms

-\begin{section}{Projective invariants of hyperelliptic curves} In this section we introduce the projective invariants of a hyperelliptic curve and we prove the following well-known criterion. \begin{criterion} Let $F_g$ be a weight $n$ and degree $g$ modular form.
-Suppose that it vanishes on $\A_{g-1}\cap\h^S_g$ with multiplicity at least $k$.
-If
+\begin{section}{Projective invariants of hyperelliptic curves} In this section, we review the theory of projective invariants, and we use it to show that certain modular forms vanish on the hyperelliptic locus.